 We used our cocoa beans from the Millot plantation in the Sambirano valley of Madagascar for this dark chocolate.
 Citrusy, fruity notes characterize this really fresh chocolate.

-We paired our Solomon Islands chocolate with caramelized physalis and cinnamon blossom.
+We paired our Philippines chocolate with caramelized physalis and cinnamon blossom.
 The astringency of the physalis and the special character of the cinnamon blossom blend in perfect harmony with the chocolate.